Longbranch-Vinaigrette/longbranch-vinaigrette-standards/README.md

 ```

-# settings.json
+# Settings

-Every DevTools app MUST have a settings.json file, the specification of this file is\
+Every DevTools app MUST have a 'settings.json' file, the specification of this file is\
 right here ./settings.json.default.js\

 ## Commands